HK-HARSH001/HK-HARSH001/README.md

 ## ✨ About Me :

 Hey , I really don't know where this coding journey will take me , but I love the ride <br/>
-Right now, working with Typescript , Vuejs, python .
+Right now, working with Python , Javascript , Java .
 Currently learning Data Structure and algorithms to boost my problem solving skills.

 # 🌐 Socials: